David Gower: Ireland deserve a warm Lord's embrace

 He tells a sort of parable.
 England left-hander and wicketkeeper Ben Duckett came up through the county system and made runs in every form of the game.
 Lionised Duckett was then badly exposed in unique circumstances in Bangladesh and India against bowlers and the sort of cricket he had never seen before.

-He talks about 20-year-old Haeeb Hameed who made an impressive debut in India.
+He talks about 20-year-old Haseeb Hameed who made an impressive debut in India.
 He may open the batting against Australia next winter against what seems to be a revitalised Australian side based on pace.
 Gower suggests he too may “have an interesting time” for his first Ashes Tour.
-Gower is actually talking bout Ireland.
+Gower is actually talking about Ireland.

 “These are talented young men coming through an established system,” he says.
 “Anyone coming up through any system, the next step is always the hardest.